-According to the International Coaching Federation (ICF),coaching is defined as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
+Coaching Definition: According to the International Coaching Federation (ICF),coaching is defined as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The process of coaching often unlocks previously untapped sources of imagination, productivity, and leadership.”

-As for me, I define coaching as a development-focused relationship with a coach who has been specially and professionally trained and who provides guidance to people on their goals, helping them reach their full potential.
-Typically a coach provides coaching as their full-time job.
-Usually, they are trained by an organization such as the International Coach Federation.
+I define coaching as a development-focused relationship with a coach who has been specially and professionally trained and who provides guidance to people on their goals, helping them reach their full potential.

 The role of the mentor is flexible, depending on the changing requirements and needs of the mentees over time.
-As I have already mentioned above, mentoring relationships are usually informal, but sometimes more formal relationships are also possible.
-When keeping a formal mentoring relationship, mentors follow a structured approach to set realistic expectations and achieve mutual benefits.
+As I have already mentioned above, mentoring relationships are usually informal.

 Coaches largely assess businesses to recognize their key features, strengths as well as growth challenges.
 Based on the evaluation, they help to design a plan or form a strategy, set targets, and define the steps required to achieve the desired results.